• Skip to primary navigation

 Jump to Recipe

-Add the tangy flavor of a lime, and the spicy flavor of a hot chile to sweet, juicy watermelon and see what happens.
+Add tangy lime and spicy chile to sweet, juicy watermelon and see what happens.

-While most summer fruits don't need a thing -- including watermelon -- it can be fun to change things up a bit.
+While most summer fruits don't need a thing, including watermelon, it can be exciting (and delicious!) to change things up a bit.

 And it's so pretty!